Linkage.Works

 Linkage.Works is a concept-stage initiative under active development by Keycept.

-If you are a data linkage practitioner, or are interested in building, shaping, or collaborating on this platform, write to:
+If you are a data linkage practitioner, or are interested in building, shaping, or collaborating on this platform, or developing linkage work, write to:

 connect@keycept.com